Eschatologue/CM_wiki/docs/class/paladin/oathless.md

 *You use your presence to dominate instead of aiding others.*

-When you force a creature within your Aura of Protection to make a saving throw to resist the effects of an Oathless Spell or an Enchanment Spell spell, it has **:d20-disadv: Disadvantage**{ .em } on its initial saving throw.
+When you force a creature within your Aura of Protection to make a saving throw to resist the effects of an Oathless Spell or an Enchanment Spell spell, it has **:d20-disadv: Disadvantage**{ .d20 } on its initial saving throw.

 ### Level 20: No Honour